meekrosoft/fff/README.md

 ## How do I specify calling conventions for my fake functions?

-FFF has a limited capability for enabling specification of Microsoft's Visual C/C++ calling conventions, but this support must be enabled when generating FFF's header file `fff.h`.
+fff has a limited capability for enabling specification of Microsoft's Visual C/C++ calling conventions, but this support must be enabled when generating fff's header file `fff.h`.

 ```bash
 ruby fakegen.rb --with-calling-conventions > fff.h
 ```

-By enabling this support, all of FFF's fake function scaffolding will necessitate the specification of a calling convention, e.g. `__cdecl` for each VALUE or VOID fake.
+By enabling this support, all of fff's fake function scaffolding will necessitate the specification of a calling convention, e.g. `__cdecl` for each VALUE or VOID fake.

 Here are some basic examples: take note that the placement of the calling convention being specified is different depending on whether the fake is a VOID or VALUE function.